 Anthropocene is a non-profit initiative of Future Earth, a global science consortium.
 According to their about page “We accept gifts, grants and sponsorships from individuals and organizations for the general support of our activities, but our news judgments are made independently and not on the basis of donor support.”
 They further state that they disclose all donations over $5,000, however, we cannot find them, indicating they either have not received any or they lack transparency.

 Analysis / Bias

-In review, Anthropocene publishes news and information primary geared toward sustainability, the environment and technology.
-While this source could be placed in our pro-science category, they also present information with a left leaning bias.
+In review, Anthropocene publishes news and information primarily geared toward sustainability, the environment, and technology.
+While this source could be placed in our pro-science category, they also present information with a left-leaning bias.
 For example, when reporting on President Trump they report negatively such as this: Why citizen science may shine, even in Trump’s world.
-Like most stories on this website it is well sourced.
+Like most stories on this website, it is well-sourced.
 Editorially, they take positions that align more with the Democratic Party such as with climate change, where they have a pro-science, concerned perspective: Climate change cooks up a toxic ocean stew.
 In general, Anthropocene is a pro-science source that presents information with a left leaning political bias.

 A factual search reveals they have not failed a fact check.

 Overall, we rate Anthropocene Left-Center Biased based on political advocacy that aligns with the moderate left.
 We also rate them High for factual reporting due to a clean fact check record, strong sourcing and general pro-science positions.
 (D. Van Zandt 7/7/2017) Updated (12/15/2019)